KygoSkyrus/mern/server/Notes.md

 https://www.freepik.com/free-photos-vectors/sale-png

 ### forever notes
+- you cannot just send an object in post reuqest as it wiukd show [object] in backend as formdata doesnot accespt object as a value,,so always stringfy your object before posting

 - when you have to put a stick position to a navabar or any element remember that the parent shoudl hav emore height than the element to be sticky and on sticky element give top properyty ,,only sticky wont do anything you need top,,
 - https://codepen.io/polypane/full/LYdvPze